Easy Vegetable Stir Fries

 Serve this easy dish of tofu and broccoli in a prepared Thai peanut satay sauce over rice or bean-thread noodles, a simple coleslaw dressed in sesame-ginger dressing, and strips of red bell pepper and cherry tomatoes.
 Thai peanut satay sauce provides a bold flavor and is surprisingly low in calories. more→

-Napa cabbage is a leafier relative of bok choy.
-It’s quick and delicious in a stir-fry with mushrooms.
-This is compatible with Asian rice, noodle, and tofu dishes. more→
+Napa (sometimes spelled nappa) cabbage, a variety common to Asian cuisines, quickly becomes tasty and tender in a simple stir-fry with mushrooms.
+This is compatible with Asian rice, noodle, and tofu dishes.
+Photos by Evan Atlas. more→